-The University Police Department is a public service-oriented law enforcement agency responsible for the safety and protection of all Texas State students, faculty and staff.
+The University Police Department is a community policing oriented law enforcement agency responsible for the safety and protection of all Texas State students, faculty and staff.
 UPD officers have law enforcement authority in any county in which the university owns or controls property.
 All university police officers are licensed as peace officers by the State of Texas.
 UPD police officers are commissioned as peace officers by the Board of Regents of the Texas State University System under the authority of section 51.203 of the Texas Education Code.

 The University Police Department has a close working relationship with local, state and federal law enforcement agencies.
 Many of these relationships are formalized through interagency agreements or memorandums of understanding.
 These include memorandums of understanding (MOUs) with Hays County, Round Rock and San Marcos.
 The MOU with the city of San Marcos is significant in that, in addition to cooperation, it authorizes UPD officers to enforce most city ordinances on any property within the city of San Marcos.